oliversavio/oliversavio.github.io/_posts/2018-12-28-connecting-spark-application-with-remote-hive-metastore.markdown

 ### Connecting to a remote Hive cluster
 In order to connect to a remote Hive cluster, the `SparkSession` needs to know where the Hive metastore is located.
 This is done by specifying the `hive.metastore.uris` property.

  This property can be found in the `hive-site.xml` file located in the `/conf` directory on the remote Hive cluster, for Horton Data Platform (HDP) and  AWS EMR the location is `/etc/hive/conf/hive-site.xml`.
-Only a sub-set of the all the properties mentioned in the file are needed.
+Only a sub-set of all the properties mentioned in the file are needed.

 Create a file named `hive-site.xml` with the following configuration: